Sumptuary law: Early modern era

 Sumptuary laws were repealed in the early 17th century, but new protectionist laws were passed prohibiting the purchase of foreign silks and laces.
 Prohibitions were tied to rank and income and continued to be widely ignored.

+Ireland

+During the late 16th century, John Perrot, the Lord Deputy of Ireland under Elizabeth I, banned the wearing of traditional woollen mantles, "open smocks" with "great sleeves", and native headdresses, requiring the people to dress in "civil garments" in the English style.

 France

 In 1629 and 1633, Louis XIII of France issued edicts regulating "Superfluity of Dress" that prohibited anyone but princes and the nobility from wearing gold embroidery or caps, shirts, collars, and cuffs embroidered with metallic threads or lace, and puffs, slashes, and bunches of ribbon were severely restricted.
-As with other such laws, these were widely disregarded and laxly enforced.
+As with other such laws, these were widely disregarded and enforced in a lax manner.
 A series of popular engravings by Abraham Bosse depicts the supposed effects of this law.